Apple Silicon

 Runs on both Apple Silicon and Intel. ~2× the file size.

-The app talks to Docker through Colima's local socket.
-If you haven't already: brew install colima docker, then colima start.
+brew install colima docker, then colima start.

 Pick the right one for your Mac above.
 Open the DMG and drag Colima Stugan into Applications.